Common Cancer Treatment Questions

 - Is it still possible to have children after radiation therapy?

 Women should not try to become pregnant during radiation therapy to avoid exposing the fetus.
 After radiation therapy, some women will experience symptoms of menopause.
 Men may want to bank their sperm before treatment because radiation therapy can reduce the number of sperm and their ability to function.
+Discuss fertility with your oncologist or primary care provider for more information on having children after radiation therapy.

 - Why Choose Holzer for your Radiation Therapy?